 The BA (Hons) Business Studies programme provides each student with a comprehensive knowledge and understanding of modern business studies subjects and establishes a firm foundation for the development of a career in the business professions.

-The programme is structured in a way which provides each student with the opportunity to study for either a general or a specialist Honours degree in Business Studies.
+The programme is structured in a way which provides each student with the opportunity to study for specialist honours degree in Business Studies.
 The programme offers students the choice of four options for the completion of their Honours Degree.

 These pathway study options are:

 - Bachelor of Arts (Honours) Business Studies – (with Accounting and Finance specialism)

 - Bachelor of Arts (Honours) Business Studies – (with Marketing specialism)

 - Bachelor of Arts (Honours) Business Studies – (with Management specialism)

 - Bachelor of Arts (Honours) Business Studies – (with IT specialism – available from autumn semester 2021)